Takakiriy/typrm/README.md

     typrm replace  example.yaml  "project1"  "__Name__: Image1"

 - The setting name cannot be written numbers only

+### #template-if tag - replaces the sign of whether the condition is met

+Many manuals may be skipped to read depending on the conditions.
+For example, it is a manual that describes how to operate on Windows and how to operate on mac.
+You should read only one phrase or the other in such manual.

+You can judge that the phrase should be read or not read by seeing the symbol or other words only, if you use the `#template-if:` tag.
+Also, set the symbol or other word to the value of `template-if(yes)` variable and `template-if(no)` variable.

+    settings:
+        OS: Windows  #// Windows or mac
+        template-if(yes): 🌟
+        template-if(no):  💤
+    Copy operation:
+        🌟 for Windows:  #template-if: $settings.OS == Windows
+            Ctrl + C
+        💤 for mac:      #template-if: $settings.OS == mac
+            command + C

+To replace it, type the below command with the replace command.

+    typrm replace  __FileName__  "OS: mac"

+Replacing the value of OS variable from Windows to mac for the above file, symbols that guide to read or not read the phrase will be replaced.

+    settings:
+        OS: mac  #// Windows or mac
+        template-if(yes): 🌟
+        template-if(no):  💤
+    Copy operation:
+        💤 for Windows:  #template-if: $settings.OS == Windows
+            Ctrl + C
+        🌟 for mac:      #template-if: $settings.OS == mac
+            command + C

 ## check command - test that it can be replaced